 About half the people who have systemic lupus erythematosus develop some form of kidney inflammation, called lupus nephritis.
-This inflammation can lead to kidney failure, but the course of the lupus and the pattern of its effects on the kidneys is quite variable and hard to predict.
+This inflammation can lead to kidney failure, but the course of the lupus and the pattern of its effects on the kidneys are quite variable and hard to predict.

 Initially, lupus nephritis may cause no signs or symptoms.
-But if inflammation is widespread and persistent, it leads to impaired kidney function, indicated by:
+But if inflammation is widespread and persistent, it leads to impaired kidney function indicated by: